 Almost any ingredient can be listed with "divided" afterward.
 Some recipes require you to layer ingredients, or there may be two components to a recipe that share the same ingredients, so you will need to add only a portion of the total at a time.
 A good example of this is in a macaroni and cheese recipe, where you might see "6 tablespoons butter, divided;" the first 4 tablespoons of butter will be used to make the cheese sauce, and the remaining 2 tablespoons will be used to make the buttered breadcrumbs.

 Another good example is a recipe for Hoppin' John, a Southern specialty of black-eyed peas and ham hocks.
 Here, the ingredient list says "2 medium onions, divided;" one onion is used at the very beginning of the recipe (and then discarded), and the second onion is minced and added at the end.

-If you would still like to get a feel for how this cooking directive works, three good recipes to look at are skillet beef stroganoff, brown rice and mushroom risotto, and an easy breakfast casserole with sausage and potatoes.
+If you would still like to get a feel for how this cooking directive works, two good recipes to look at are brown rice and mushroom risotto and an easy breakfast casserole with sausage and potatoes.

 Alternatives to the Word "Divided"

 Recipe formatting is often a matter of the author's taste or the publisher's style, so even though you may be dividing an ingredient in a recipe, it may not be listed that way.
 Some ingredient lists may actually spell it out for you, such as "1/2 cup plus 1/4 cup flour."
 Others may say something like "add half of the milk and bring to a simmer," and then later in the recipe tell you to "add the remaining milk."
 No matter how the recipe is written, the most important thing to remember is to take your time, review the recipe before you begin, and check the ingredient list before adding each ingredient to make sure you are putting in the right amount.